Battery storage, is it an option for your plant?

-If you’re looking to invest in or to install battery storage for your business.
+If you’re looking to invest in energy storage systems or to install battery storage for your business.
 It’s important that you engage insurance and risk management consultants as early as possible.
 Insurers cover battery storage facilities on the understanding they’re able to approve;

 - the design and layout of the site;